HIllya51/LunaTranslator/README_en.md

 ## Support author

-If you feel that the software is helpful to you, welcome to become my [sponsor](https://patreon.com/HIllya51).
+If you feel that the software is helpful to you, welcome to become my [sponsor](https://patreon.com/HIllya51) or buy me a [Coffee](https://ko-fi.com/HIllya51).
 Thank you ~